Kym Herjavek Posts Impossibly Sweet Photo Of Her Baby Girl Dressed In A Croatia Onesie

 The son of the president of the Melbourne Knights also described the impact of the World Cup on the nation, saying that “This is definitely something that is unifying the diaspora and the people that are native to Croatia — this is something we can jointly get behind.”

 Of course, Haven Mae and her twin brother are way too young to understand any of this.
-For now, the two little ones are displaying her heritage proudly (and in an unforgettable cute way) thanks to their mom, Kym.
+For now, the two little ones are displaying their heritage proudly (and in an unforgettable cute way) thanks to their mom, Kym.